abetusk/dev/projects/inner-light/Instructions.md

 When possible, try to cut the LED strip to leave an already connected connection at one end.

+### Solder Connectors to LED Rope Ends

+For the LED rope that was cut, there will be an end of the LED strip that will be without a connector.
+These ends need to have a connector soldered onto them to allow for power input, where appropriate, and for data communication from the previous LED strip or to the next LED strip.

+Each LED strip end has three solder connections, one for power, one for ground and for for data.
+For each connector, solder the appropriate gendered 3 pin JST SM connector to the end.

+The LED strips are oriented in that the data direction goes in on direction and, in general, the LED strips cannot be flipped around arbitrarily.
+A rule of having a femail 3 pin JST-SM connector for the input side and a male JST-SM connector for the output side was adopted.

+For the power, a 2 pin JST-SM male connector was used.
+Which end of the LED strip the power connector is soldered to doesn't matter but a convention of soldering the power connector to the data input line was used in this project.

+Tape can be sued to hold the LED strip end and the JST-SM wires in place to help in soldering the connectors onto the strip.
+The JST-SM cable ends should have a small amount of copper wire exposed taking care to not expose too much copper and this could cause shorts other issues if too long.

+Heat shrink tubing should be slid onto the JST-SM connector cables or the LED strip before soldering as it is difficult to slide the heat shrink tubing after the components are soldered together.
+The heat shrink tubing should be slid to cover the solder joint.
+A heat gun can then be used to shrink the heat shrink tubing in place.

+After soldering, it's generally a good idea to test the LED strips to make sure the connectors for data and power were soldered properly.

 ### Sew Velcro to LED Rope

 Each of the segments has a strip of non-adhesive velcro sewn into the side.